Radhakamal Mukerjee

-Radhakamal Mukerjee (1889–1968), a leading thinker and social scientist of modern India, was Professor of Economics and Sociology and Vice-Chancellor of the University of Lucknow.
+Radhakamal Mukerjee (7 December 1889 – 24 August 1968) was an Indian social scientist who was Professor of Economics and Sociology and Vice-Chancellor of the University of Lucknow.

 Mukerjee played an important and constructive role in the Indian independence movement.
-He was a highly original philosopher of history and a discerning interpreter of culture and civilization and a 1962 recipient of the third highest Indian civilian honour of the Padma Bhushan.
+He was a 1962 recipient of the third highest Indian civilian honour of the Padma Bhushan.

-Formative years
+Early life and education

 Mukerjee was the son of a barrister in Baharampur, West Bengal, a city located some 185 km north of Kolkata.
 He grew up in a household with a scholarly focus and a library devoted to history, literature, the law and Sanskrit texts.
 After attending Krishnanagar College, he gained an academic scholarship to Presidency College, under the University of Calcutta.
-He earned his honours degrees in English and History.
+He earned his PhD in 1920 from University of Calcutta.